 Both unlit and pre-lit Christmas trees are available in a wide range of options.
 Choose the tree size, shape, and needle type that best suits your home—be it a 10-foot tree with a full profile or a 7.5-foot space saver.
 When it comes to pre-lit trees, you also have your pick of light types and colors, whether you prefer classic clear lights, festive multicolor, or even a combination of both in one tree.

 In terms of initial investment, unlit trees are the budget-friendly choice, but the cost goes up as you add lights.
 If you aren’t familiar with light counts, types, and lengths, buying Christmas lights in addition to your unlit tree may turn out to be more expensive than purchasing a pre-lit one.
 Keeping multiple light strands plugged in at the same time also consumes more electricity compared to a pre-lit tree with a single plug.

 Pre-lit trees may cost more outright, but these allow you to save time and energy.
 To get the most value for your money, opt for an LED tree that consumes less electricity and will last you many seasons.
 Some pre-lit trees also feature technology that allows the rest of the bulbs to stay lit even if one burns out.
 In case of defective or broken lights, pre-lit trees come with warranties that cover repairs or replacements when needed.

-Whether you like simple and natural or love creative and adventurous decorating, knowing the pros and cons of each tree type plays a big part in helping you choose that perfect Christmas tree.
-Head on over to Tree Classics and find the best deals on our selection of pre-lit and unlit Christmas trees.
+Whether you like to keep it simple or love to play around with creative decorations, knowing the pros and cons of different Christmas tree types can help you choose that perfect centerpiece.
+Head on over to Tree Classics and find the best deals on our unlit and pre-lit artificial Christmas trees.